Charles W. Mills: Views

 Over his career, Mills published six books and over 100 articles.
 Shannon Sullivan argues that Mills's oeuvre can be understood through the concept of smadditizin, a word Mills used in the title of a 1997 article.
 Sullivan, quoting Mills, describes smadditizin as "the struggle to have one's personhood recognized" [emphasis in original].
 She argues that, no matter whether he embraced Marxism, Black radicalism, or racial liberalism, Mills's work opposed the non-recognition of persons.
 According to an obituary in CBC News, Mills is regarded as a pioneer in critical race theory and the philosophy of race.
 Philosopher Christopher Lebron described him in The Nation as a "black Socrates".

 Mills's book The Racial Contract (1997) won a Gustavus Myers Outstanding Book Award for the study of bigotry and human rights in North America.
 The Racial Contract posits that the social contract is really a contract based on the notion of white domination.
 According to Jamelle Bouie, the work argues that "classic contractarian theories", such as those proposed by "Thomas Hobbes, John Locke, Jean-Jacques Rousseau, and Immanuel Kant", "were built on an assumption of white racial domination, a racial contract, so to speak".

+The role gender plays in race relations in Mills's work was addressed by Kathryn T. Gines: "The racial contract and the sexual contract have been perceived as parallel non-intersecting universes and he [Mills] is providing a conceptual intervention."
+Mills was aware of white female feminism and black female feminism and how both were perceived differently.
+Gines argues against Mills's point regarding non-white males non-participation in patriarchy: "I problematize Mills’s claim that 'race generally trumps gender' and argue for a more nuanced analysis of nonwhite men’s participation in patriarchy and privilege."

 Later in his career, according to Tommie Shelby, Mills launched a sustained critique of John Rawls's contractarian theory of justice.
 Shelby notes that Mills rejected the Rawlsian turn to ideal theory in political philosophy in favor of an approach that takes careful account of the realities of oppression.
 Despite his critique of Rawls, however, Mills came to endorse a version of liberalism in Black Rights/White Wrongs: The Critique of Racial Liberalism, suggesting that the history of liberalism reveals the dismantling of social hierarchies.
 Reviewing Black Rights/White Wrongs in Political Theory, Ainsley LeSure observes that "[t]hough [Mills] acknowledges that racial justice need not be realized through the liberal tradition, he affirms that it can."